prsephton/paintmixer/README.md

  * This project now uses Python 3.13.
  * The code uses the **grok** application server.
- * Paintmixer is free for use under the GPL v3.
+ * PaintMixer is free for use under the LGPL v3.